leon-luna-ray/nextjs-dev-portfolio/README.md

 ## Description

-This is my current web developer portfolio built with React.js and Next.js.
-The app is deployed via Netlify.
+This is my current web developer portfolio built with React.js 18 and Next.js 13, deployed on Vercel.
 This is a one page layout that includes a collection of my best projects, tech skills, a bio and contact information.
 Content is pulled from Sanity.io CMS via API.

 ### Project URLs
 - [https://www.rayluna.me/](https://www.rayluna.me/)